bhauman/figwheel-main/docs/quick_start.md

 ## Working at the REPL

-The Clojure/Script REPL is a fantastic tool.
+The ClojureScript REPL is a fantastic tool.
 It will be very helpful to understand a basic REPL driven workflow, as it is an important skill that is complementary to the more automated hot-reloaded workflow.

-We are to start with a generic `figwheel.main` REPL and then start to compose, require and reload ClojureScript source files.
+We are going to start up a generic `figwheel.main` REPL and then start to compose, require and reload ClojureScript source files.

 Again, we will begin in our `hello-cljs` directory and start a REPL with `figwheel.main`.